openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 These issues happen due to insufficient available amount of memory for statistics collection during the quantization process of a huge model or due to a very high resolution of input images in the quantization dataset.
 If you do not have a possibility to increase your RAM size, one of the following options can help:
-- Set `inplace_statistic` parameters to "True".
+- Set `inplace_statistics` parameters to "True".
 In that case the POT will change method collect statistics and use less memory.
 Note that such change might increase time required for quantization.
 - Set `eval_requests_number` and `stat_requests_number` parameters to 1.
 In that case the POT will limit the number of infer requests by 1 and use less memory.
 Note that such change might increase time required for quantization.
 - Set `use_fast_bias` parameter to `false`.
 In that case the POT will switch from the FastBiasCorrection algorithm to the full BiasCorrection algorithm